Learn how to set up your account, organize Lessons, and add your students.

 Follow along step-by-step, or you can click on a section below to jump straight to it:

 - Create an account and/or log in;

-- Create a Subject (and what that means);
+- Set up your first Subject (and what that means);

 - Look at the structure of a Lesson;